malvikasharan/APRICOT/README.md

 4. Test APRICOT with complete filesystem (required for running your queries)

-Users are required a directory `source_files` containing all the [required files](https://github.com/malvikasharan/APRICOT/blob/master/documentation/database_dependencies.md), which can be downloaded in the local system or inside the docker container (in the `home` folder) as shown below:
+Users are required to establish a directory `source_files` containing all the [required files](https://github.com/malvikasharan/APRICOT/blob/master/documentation/database_dependencies.md), which can be downloaded in the local system or inside the docker container (in the `home` folder) as shown below:

   ```
   $ wget https://data.imib-zinf.net/APRICOT-supporting_dataset.zip --no-check-certificate